Classification of all constant solutions of ${\rm SU}(2)$ Yang-Mills equations with arbitrary current in pseudo-Euclidean space ${\mathbb R}^{p,q}$: The main ideas.

-2) - 3) We can change the matrices $Q\in\OO(p,q)$ and $P\in\SO(3)$ such that the new matrix $QJP$ will be in the canonical form because: \begin{enumerate} \item we can change the order of columns of the matrix $QJP$ by multiplying $P$ by the $\pm$ permutation matrix (see Theorem \ref{thHSVD} and \cite{Shirokovhsvd} for details), which belongs to the group $\SO(3)$; \item we can change the order of rows in each of two blocks of the matrix $QJP$ by multiplying $Q$ by the matrix of the form
+2) - 3) We can change the matrices $Q\in\OO(p,q)$ and $P\in\SO(3)$ such that the new matrix $QJP$ will be in the canonical form because: \begin{enumerate} \item we can change the order of columns of the matrix $QJP$ by multiplying $P$ by the $\pm$ permutation matrix (see Theorem \ref{thHSVD} and \cite{Shirokovhsvd} for details), which belongs to the group $\SO(3)$; \item we can change the order of rows in each of the two blocks of the matrix $QJP$ by multiplying $Q$ by the matrix of the form

-where $S_1$ and $S_2$ are permutation matrices of the order $p$ and $q$ respectively (see Theorem \ref{thHSVD} and \cite{Shirokovhsvd}); \item we can change signs of some elements of the matrices $Z$ and $W$ by multiplying the matrix $Q\in\OO(p,q)$ by the diagonal matrix with $\pm 1$ on the diagonal, which is also belongs to the group $\OO(p,q)$; \item the blocks $\alpha I_d$ (in the cases $\alpha \neq 0$ and $\alpha\neq 1$) can be reduced to the blocks $I_d$ by multiplying the matrix $Q\in\OO(p,q)$ by the matrix
+where $S_1$ and $S_2$ are permutation matrices of the dimensions $p$ and $q$ respectively (see Theorem \ref{thHSVD} and \cite{Shirokovhsvd}); \item we can change signs of some elements of the matrices $Z$ and $W$ by multiplying the matrix $Q\in\OO(p,q)$ by the diagonal matrix with $\pm 1$ on the diagonal, which is also belongs to the group $\OO(p,q)$; \item the blocks $\alpha I_d$ (in the cases $\alpha \neq 0$ and $\alpha\neq 1$) can be reduced to the blocks $I_d$ by multiplying the matrix $Q\in\OO(p,q)$ by the matrix

-\end{enumerate} Using the same transformations (i) - (iv) for the matrix $A$, we obtain the specific form of this matrix from the statement of the theorem.
-Namely, the order of columns is changing respectively, the order of rows in each of two blocks of the matrix $QAP$ is changing respectively, some elements of the matrices $X$ and $Y$ become negative.
-In the cases $\alpha\neq 0$ and $\alpha\neq 1$, the blocks $I_{d_A}$ are multiplied by $\beta:=\frac{1}{\alpha}$. $\blacksquare$ \end{proof}
+\end{enumerate} Using the same transformations (i) - (iv) for the matrix $A$, we obtain the specific form (\ref{xx5}) of the matrix $QAP$.
+Namely, the order of columns will change respectively, the order of rows in each of two blocks of the matrix $QAP$ will change respectively, some elements of the matrices $X$ and $Y$ will become negative.
+In the cases $\alpha\neq 0$ and $\alpha\neq 1$, the blocks $I_{d_A}$ will be multiplied by $\beta:=\frac{1}{\alpha}$. $\blacksquare$ \end{proof}